Dwaynemaster007/alx-backend-python/python-generators-0x00/README.md

   - `seed.py`: A Python script to set up a MySQL database and insert data from a CSV file.
   - `0-stream_users.py`: A Python script containing a generator function that streams user data one row at a time.
   - `1-batch_processing.py`: A Python script with generator functions for fetching and processing data in memory-efficient batches.
-  - `0-main.py`: A main script to demonstrate the `seed.py` functionality.
+  - `2-lazy_paginate.py`: A Python script containing a generator function that fetches data in lazily loaded pages.
-  - `1-main.py`: A main script to demonstrate the `0-stream_users.py` generator.
+  - `4-stream_ages.py`: A script that uses a generator to compute the average age of users without loading the entire dataset into memory.
-  - `2-main.py`: A main script to demonstrate the `1-batch_processing.py` functionality.
+  - `0-main.py`, `1-main.py`, `2-main.py`, `3-main.py`: Main scripts to demonstrate the functionalities.
   - `user_data.csv`: A sample CSV file containing user data.

 ### Database Setup and Configuration